Washington solar rebates and incentives: 2026 guide

 • Your bill credits reset on March 31 of each year.
 That is, if you haven’t used up your bank of credits by that date, you surrender them completely with no payout.
 Not ideal, but as far as the least-worst “true up” expiration dates go, March 31 is it.
 By this point at the end of winter, you’ll likely have burned through any excess banked credits from the previous summer, and should be just getting to the part of the year where you’re generating enough energy per month to cover your current usage.

 • Grays Harbor utility has slightly different (and less favorable) metering rules than the rest of the state’s electric companies, according to DSIRE.
+The utility compensates at 50% of the retail rate, but you won’t lose any remaining credits on March 31.
+Instead, it's credited to your account for later use.

 Few utility companies in Washington currently offer a virtual power plant program for homeowners, either—though Puget Sound Energy recently launched one.
 It’s an opportunity for solar battery owners to make a little money on the side.